Matmusia/magicline/README.md

 });
 ```

-**Optionally**, some variables are available for you to customize the look and behavior of the plugin :
+**Optionally**, some variables are available for you to customize the look and behavior of the plugin (*Following values are the default ones*) :
 ```js
 tinymce.init({
     // Define the dashed line, button's background and arrows color